 Should You Use A Personal Loan for An Emergency?

 Emergencies are no respecters of person.
-Even the richest or the most socially prominent people get blindsided with something out of left field.
+Even the richest or the most socially prominent people get blindsided with something out of the left field.
 Back in the day, people put aside a percentage of their paycheck to meet an emergency.
 Unfortunately, those days are long gone.
 Those suffering under an emergency may only have recourse to get a personal loan for an emergency.

 What Constitutes An Emergency?